A client recently asked me if he should run some comparison ads. It’s a good question, and the answer depends on a variety of factors.

 Every ad, every social media post, every point of purchase display Apple ever creates is a comparison ad of sorts.
 Not overt, but a subtle comparison nonetheless.
 Because as consumers, we immediately categorize things.

-When these ads for the iPod came out, we immediately thought “Wow… that’s cool.
+When these ads for the iPod came out, everyone immediately thought “Wow… that’s cool.
 Microsoft sure doesn’t have anything like that.”

 In fact, there were a number of functional MP3 players on the market at the time, but they weren’t cool looking.
+They weren’t as well designed as the iPod.
 They weren’t branded.
-And they weren’t as well designed as the iPod.
+They weren’t Apple.

-These print ads summed it all up in one, simple graphic solution.
 They didn’t have to beat people over the heads with product features and mind numbing facts.
 They just showed the product in its jamming simplicity.
+Sometimes that’s the best comparison ad you can do.

 One brilliant comparative ad — three words — solidified that brand and cemented Wendy’s success.